jodok/garageopener/README.md

 ### GET `/docs`

-Interactive Swagger API documentation.
+Interactive HTML API documentation.
 Visit this endpoint in your web browser to explore the API interactively.

 ## Usage